What Is Muck Diving? Why You Should Try, Top Spots and Tips

 Solitude Adventurer

-If you prefer a more immersive experience and access to remote diving location, the Solitude Adventurer Liveaboard offers exceptional muck diving opportunities on its routes to Maumere and Alor.
+If you prefer a more immersive experience and access to remote diving locations, the Solitude Adventurer Liveaboard offers exceptional muck diving opportunities on its routes around Maumere and Alor

-The liveaboard also comes with PADI-certified guide and complete amenities, so you can still relax and enjoy your time to the fullest when you’re not diving.
+The liveaboard also comes with PADI-certified guides and complete amenities, so you can still relax and enjoy your time to the fullest when you’re not diving.

 3. Solitude Acacia Resort